utm-cssc/utmhacklab.tech/README.md

 - Contributing to this website.
 [Learn how!](/contributing)
 - Engaging with us in person by visiting our office at UTM in Deerfield Hall Room 2014.
 We'll be posting our office hours for the upcoming term soon!

-::: tip don't be shy
+::: tip Don't be shy

 If you come visit us in person when our doors are open, we'll do our best to ensure that you are heard :slightly_smiling_face:
 :::